jernotte/StudyGuide/Content/Web Application/Guide/Security.md

    * Wherever possible, use a single application-wide mechanism for enforcing access controls.
    * At the code level, make it mandatory for developers to declare the access that is allowed for each resource, and deny access by default.

+#### Authentication

+1. What is authentication?
+**Expected Answer**: Authentication is the process of verifying the identity of a user or client.

+1. What are the three main types of authentication?
+**Expected Answer**:

+   * Something you know, such as a password or the answer to a security question.
+These are sometimes called "knowledge factors".
+   * Something you have, This is a physical object such as a mobile phone or security token.
+These are sometimes called "possession factors".
+   * Something you are or do.
+For example, your biometrics or patterns of behavior.
+These are sometimes called "inherence factors".

+1. What are some common attacks on weak MFA?
+**Expected Answer**:

+   * Brute-forcing 2FA verification codes
+   * Bypassing two-factor authentication as it doesn't validate that step and you can just load protected pages / resources
+   * Not validating the code matches the user, meaning you can generate the 2FA token with your account and use it with someone elses

+1. How to secure your authentication mechanisms?
+**Expected Answer**:

+   * Prevent username enumeration
+   * Implement robust brute-force protection
+   * Implement proper multi-factor authentication

+#### OAuth2

+1. What is OAuth?
+**Expected Answer**: OAuth is a commonly used authorization framework that enables websites and web applications to request limited access to a user's account on another application.
+OAuth allows the user to grant this access without exposing their login credentials to the requesting application.
+This means users can fine-tune which data they want to share rather than having to hand over full control of their account to a third party.
+It is widely used to integrate third-party functionality that requires access to certain data from a user's account.

+1. How does OAuth 2.0 work?
+**Expected Answer**: OAuth 2.0 was originally developed as a way of sharing access to specific data between applications.
+It works by defining a series of interactions between three distinct parties, namely a client application, a resource owner, and the OAuth service provider.

+   * Client application - The website or web application that wants to access the user's data.
+   * Resource owner - The user whose data the client application wants to access.
+   * OAuth service provider - The website or application that controls the user's data and access to it.
+They support OAuth by providing an API for interacting with both an authorization server and a resource server.

+1. What is an OAuth grant type?
+**Expected Answer**: The OAuth grant type determines the exact sequence of steps that are involved in the OAuth process.
+The grant type also affects how the client application communicates with the OAuth service at each stage, including how the access token itself is sent.
+For this reason, grant types are often referred to as "OAuth flows".
+An OAuth service must be configured to support a particular grant type before a client application can initiate the corresponding flow.
+The client application specifies which grant type it wants to use in the initial authorization request it sends to the OAuth service.

+1. What are the main OAuth grant type?
+**Expected Answer**:

+   * authorization code
+   * implicit

+1. What is authorization code grant type?
+**Expected Answer**: